Jaume Munar

-Jaume Antoni Munar Clar ([ˈʒawmə muˈnaɾ, -ˈna]; [ˈɟʝawme muˈnaɾ]; born 5 May 1997, in Majorca) is a Spanish professional tennis player.
-Munar has a career-high ATP singles ranking of No. 52 achieved on 20 May 2019.
-He also has a career-high ATP doubles ranking of No. 149 achieved on 10 February 2020.
-He is known for excessive grunting and constantly arguing with umpires.
+Jaume Antoni Munar Clar ([ˈʒawmə muˈnaɾ, -ˈna]; [ˈɟʝawme muˈnaɾ]; born 5 May 1997) is a Spanish professional tennis player.
+Munar has a career-high ATP singles ranking of world No. 36 achieved on 27 October 2025 and a doubles ranking of No. 98 achieved on 21 April 2025.
+He is currently the No. 3 Spanish player.

 Juniors

 On the junior tour, Munar had a career-high combined ranking of No. 3, achieved on 26 January 2015.
 Munar reached the 2014 French Open Boys' Final, where he lost to Andrey Rublev.
 On his way to the final, he defeated top juniors such as Michael Mmoh and Quentin Halys.
 He also won the Junior Davis Cup 2013.

 Professional career

-2015: Maiden ATP win
+2015: First ATP win

 He won his first ATP Tour match at the 2015 German Open against Guillermo García-López, when the world No. 31 retired after three games, and the result launched Munar into the top 500 for the first time.